sergiosja/Secret-santa/README.md

 ```
 kotlinc secretsanta.kt && Kotlin SecretsantaKt
 ```
 Now input the names of your group members in the terminal (e.g. sergey birk david ole).
-This will write four new files, a file for each name, containing a different name.
+This will write `n` new files, a file for each name, containing a different name.
 Send the files to the right people and delete them from your computer without looking.
 Have fun!